 1. Hold Australian citizenship, have permanent residency, or apply as an international student.

 2. Have an acceptable level of English language proficiency.
 If English is not the applicant’s first language they will be required to show proficiency in the International English Language Testing System (IELTS) (or equivalent).
 Students admitted to our programs must attain an overall IELTS (or equivalent) score of 7.5 (with no score below 7 in any of the four skills areas, and a score of no less than 8 in speaking and listening), either on entry to or on graduation from the program.

 IELTS (or equivalent) is not required for applicants who have undertaken the full four years of required higher education study (or qualifications assessed as comparable) in the English language in either: Australia, New Zealand, United Kingdom (England, Scotland, Wales and Northern Ireland), the United States of America, Canada or the Republic of Ireland.

-- c. have a competent range of computer skills relevant to the profession.
-An assessed, diagnostic screening, test is a compulsory component of EDU412 Education, Science, Technology and Change after which remediation solutions are explored with students as necessary.
+3. Have a competent range of computer skills relevant to the profession.
+An assessed, diagnostic screening, test is a compulsory component of EDU512 Science & Technology after which remediation solutions are explored with students as necessary.